Geography School Trip To The Bay of Naples

 Explore the Roman city of Pompeii

-Spectacular coastline views on the Amalfi Drive
+Spectacular views of the Amalfi coast

 Study the natural beauty of Capri Island